By Rabbi Lonnie Kleinman

 “The Sages taught: When Adam the first human saw that the day was progressively diminishing, he said: Woe is me; perhaps because I sinned the world is becoming dark around me and will ultimately return to the primordial state of chaos and disorder…

 This midrash hits me in the gut.
 I imagine how Adam must have felt when he first experienced the shortening of days.
-The rapid onset of darkness must have been terrifying and could only be a consequence of something terrible, and so he concludes it’s due to his own sinning.
+The rapid onset of cold and shadows must have been terrifying and could only be a consequence of something terrible, and so he concludes it’s due to his own sinning.

 This is such a human instinct: to try to make sense of the reason why bad things happen in the world.
 Sometimes we can point to a clear cause, but more often, there’s no coherent answer.
 There are many theological debates about the problem of suffering in this world and where it originates.
 But I’m less interested in this conversation.
 Instead, I’ve always found comfort not in the question of why suffering exists, but rather, how will we meet it?
 And even further, how will we care for one another in this reality, where suffering is as inevitable as a sunset?